 Photo Credit: Depositphotos

 In addition to main contributors like diet and pore-clogging hair and skincare products, pressure and friction caused by tight-fitting workout gear can make matters worse by trapping dirt and sweat.
-Blemishes on the back are particularly bothersome come summer thanks to bathing suits, tank tops a
+Blemishes on the back are particularly bothersome come summer thanks to bathing sui

 Photo Credit: Depositphotos